Holiday rentals in Cambridge

 A city generous with its charms, Cambridge is as elegant and cultivated as its long history as an educational epicentre would suggest.
 It’s almost impossible to separate the city from the esteemed university, founded in 1209.
 The compact town’s neat streets teem with students—much of the nightlife and cafe culture is designed around them—and the university’s breathtaking architecture, particularly its churches and the astounding King’s College Chapel, are the main attractions.
 Winding gorgeously through it all is the River Cam, crossed by picturesque bridges.
 Few leave town without going punting on the Cam.
 Playing at the life of a scholar isn’t a bad approach for visitors—you can lose hours in bookshops, loll on the manicured lawns of the 31 colleges, discuss philosophy and quantum physics in hip cocktail bars, and finish up at a live music venue, without having to worry about rising early for lectures.

-Top things to do in Cambridge
+What are the top things to do in Cambridge?

 The Backs